 GRANTS & COMMUNITY FUNDED PROJECTS

-The History Center in Tompkins County is a 501(c)(3) organization.
+The History Center in Tompkins County receives multi-year award: NYSCA Support for Organizations

 The History Center in Tompkins County receives major award through the Digital Humanities Advancement Grant from The National Endowment for the Humanities.